 Where to find these foods is not always as easy answer, so we looked around and found several home delivery options, the one we chose to work with is Chewy.com (free shipping and lower price if minimal $49 order is made)

 Our adult cats are fed once a day, while the kittens are fed in the morning and also in the evening.

 Cats are notorious for being finicky eaters, some cats will eat only dry, others will eat only raw, some only canned ... and some eat anything in sight.
 Having dry food available all day allows more flexibility with feeding time.
 That said, the simplest diet is raw only and the cats adjust to this and enjoy the food.
 The result is sleek, healthy cats.
 The following schedule reflects what we do here.
 Modifications are individual and you should do what is best for your situation.

-The wet food is given for adults in the morning only and for kittens two to three times a day depending on their eating habits.
+The wet food is given for adults in the evening only and for kittens two to three times a day depending on their eating habits.

 If you decide that you prefer a different type of food, you need to gradually make changes.
 Mix in 90% regular food to 10% new food and continue to add increasing numbers of the new food each day.
 Take about two weeks before completely transitioning.
 Cats are sensitive to change and sometimes a change in diet can cause intestinal irregularities.

 In times of stress consider adding nutritional supplements to add beneficial bacteria to the gut.
 Probiotics such as Fortiflora, acidophilus or probiotics found in yogurt, etc..
 This helps keep their system more regular by adding beneficial bacteria in the digestive system.
 Again, there are many different types so feel free to do your own research.

 How to dish it up